Fluid-Imaging-Technologies/ims/README.md

 Load a rawfile_xxxxxx.tif from a VisualSpreadsheet run.

-Step 2 - File|Load Background Image
+Step 2 - File | Load Background Image

 Load a cal_image_xxxxxx.tif image from the run.

-At this point you will 5 windows open on the screen.
+At this point you will have 5 windows open on the screen.

 Window 1 - IMS 1.3.0